Bankruptcy of private limited companies

 - The district court will consider the application for bankruptcy and assess whether or not the company is insolvent.
 If the company is insolvent, the district court will open bankruptcy proceedings and an administrator will be appointed.
 The administrator is normally a lawyer and is the person who will carry out the bankruptcy proceedings.

 - Bankruptcy means that all the company's assets will be seized in favour of the creditors.
 When the district court has opened bankruptcy proceedings, everyone who acts on behalf of the enterprise will immediately lose the right of disposal over the assets.
-This means that the company will no longer have the assets at its disposal.
-The right of disposal is transferred by the administrator to the bankruptcy estate.
+The right of disposal is transferred to the bankruptcy estate.

-- 'Assets' means all assets which belong to the company, such as cash, bank accounts, real property, vehicles, operating equipment, outstanding receivables, plant and machinery, registered trademarks and patent rights.
+- 'Assets' means all assets belonging to the company, such as cash, bank accounts, real property, vehicles, operating equipment, outstanding receivables, plant and machinery, registered trademarks and patent rights.

 - The board and general manager of the company are obliged to assist the estate free of charge.
-The board and general manager are obliged to provide the district court and administrator with all necessary information concerning their financial circumstances and their business before and during the bankruptcy proceedings.
+They are obliged to provide the district court and administrator with all necessary information concerning their financial circumstances and their business before and during the bankruptcy proceedings.
 The debtor is also obliged to help obtain accounting vouchers and other documents of importance for the estate administration and provide other assistance as necessary.
+You are obliged to assist the estate free of charge.

 - The company's accountant and auditor are obliged to disclose the debtor's accounting documents and inform the estate of the debtor's accounting and business practice.
 This obligation applies even if fees for the work that has been performed remain unpaid and irrespective of any confidentiality obligation.